 This situation can be incredibly complicated.

-Very few employers will hire a job candidate with only a partial college education.
+Employers may be reluctant to hire a job candidate with only a partial college education.

 For example, if you majored in engineering, but dropped out after your sophomore year, it's unlikely you'll be hired as an engineer anywhere.